nihaalkuchangi/LinearAlgebraLib/ReadMe.txt

 ## Error Handling

-The library includes extensive error handling to ensure invalid operations are not performed.
-For example, attempting to calculate the determinant of a non-square matrix will result in an appropriate error message.
+The library implements thorough error checking to prevent invalid operations.
+For instance, attempting to calculate the determinant of a non-square matrix will trigger an appropriate error message.

----

-Enjoy using the Matrix Manipulation Library!